-This is the Brain of the Man Who Shot James A. Garfield
+This Is the Brain of the Man Who Shot James A. Garfield

 On July 2, 1881, President James A. Garfield was about to board a train at the Baltimore and Potomac Railroad Station in Washington, D.C. when Charles Guiteau stepped behind him.
-The failed lawyer, newspaperman, and evangelist—enraged that the President’s advisors had refused him an ambassadorship he believed he deserved, and, as he had written the night before, to “unite the Republican Party and save the Republic”—had been stalking Garfield for months, intent on killing him.
+The failed lawyer, newspaperman, and evangelist—enraged that the president’s advisors had refused him an ambassadorship he believed he deserved, and, as he had written the night before, to “unite the Republican Party and save the Republic”—had been stalking Garfield for months, intent on killing him.
 Now, here, finally, was his chance.

 Guiteau raised his pistol, a British Bulldog he’d bought for $10, took aim, and pulled the trigger—not once, but twice.
 One bullet grazed the president’s arm; the other came to rest behind his pancreas.
 Guiteau was apprehended, and Garfield was whisked away to an upstairs room.
 “Doctor,” he told the city health official who was the first doctor on the scene, “I am a dead man.”

 At his trial, which began in November, Guiteau appointed himself co-counsel; among his other lawyers was his brother-in-law, George Scoville, who normally handled land deeds.
 Scoville claimed that his brother was legally insane, and Guiteau said that yes, while he was legally insane—because God had removed his free will at the time of the assassination—he was not medically insane.
-Still, for someone who claimed he wasn't actually crazy, his behavior during the trial was strange: He frequently interrupted his attorney, sang songs, insulted the jurors, and declared, “The doctors killed Garfield, I just shot him.”
+Still, for someone who claimed he wasn't actually insane, his behavior during the trial was strange: He frequently interrupted his attorney, sang songs, insulted the jurors, and declared, “The doctors killed Garfield, I just shot him.”

 Though the defense called experts to attest to Guiteau’s insanity, psychiatrists called by the prosecution noted that the defendant knew right from wrong and was not definitely insane.
 In the early days of January 1882, the jury sentenced him to die by hanging.